 A Procter & Gamble Co.
-(PG) beauty salon offers athletes free facials, head rubs, or red-carpet makeovers.
+(PG:US) beauty salon offers athletes free facials, head rubs, or red-carpet makeovers.
 This is where the U.K.’s women rowers got their hair done after winning gold, and where London Mayor Boris Johnson got a pre-Games manicure.

 Olympians can also get their national flag painted onto their nails; the cheery young man at reception has Union Jacks on his.
 He shows me a sheet with all the flag designs, and says the Kiribati and American Samoa flags are hardest to execute.